SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 - green, machine, blue, moon (true?): "Pink boxes marked with moon always contain false statements"
 - green, hand, pink, moon (True): "There is no realm that flies the white flag"
 - Red, machine, pink, wind (False): "The previous box in this room contained a true statement"
+- Green, machine, black, sun (True): "You will need a key to obtain the true treasure of the trove"